awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 **Note**
 If you want to use a key from another AWS account, choose **Enter a key ARN** from **Master Key**\.
 Then type the ARN for the key to use\.
 You must have permission to use the key\.
 For more information about access to keys in AWS KMS, go to [Controlling Access to Your Keys](http://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

-        For more information about using AWS KMS encryption keys in Amazon Redshift, see [About Database Encryption for Amazon Redshift Using AWS KMS](working-with-db-encryption.md#working-with-aws-kms)\.
+        For more information about using AWS KMS encryption keys in Amazon Redshift, see [Database Encryption for Amazon Redshift Using AWS KMS](working-with-db-encryption.md#working-with-aws-kms)\.

       + **HSM**

         Choose **HSM** if you want to enable encryption and use a hardware security module \(HSM\) to manage your encryption key\.

         If you choose **HSM**, select values from **HSM Connection** and **HSM Client Certificate**\.
 These values are required for Amazon Redshift and the HSM to form a trusted connection over which the cluster key can be passed\.
 The HSM connection and client certificate must be set up in Amazon Redshift before you launch a cluster\.
-For more information about setting up HSM connections and client certificates, see [About Encryption for Amazon Redshift Using Hardware Security Modules](working-with-db-encryption.md#working-with-HSM)\.
+For more information about setting up HSM connections and client certificates, see [Encryption for Amazon Redshift Using Hardware Security Modules](working-with-db-encryption.md#working-with-HSM)\.

    1. For **Configure Networking Options**, you configure whether to launch your cluster in a virtual private cloud \(VPC\) or outside a VPC\.
 The option you choose affects the additional options available in this section\.
 Amazon Redshift uses the EC2\-Classic and EC2\-VPC platforms to launch clusters\.
 Your AWS account determines which platform or platforms are available to you for your cluster\.
 For more information, see [Supported Platforms](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Choose a VPC**